-Because these sensors are generally deployed behind firewalls, they are inaccessible from the internet.
-Periodically, the sensors reach out to BlueFox cloud servers over an encrypted channel to check for firmware updates.
+Because Wi-Fi- and ethernet-connected BlueZoo sensors are generally deployed behind firewalls, they are inaccessible from the internet.
+The BlueZoo sensors reach out to BlueZoo cloud servers over an encrypted channel to deliver data and to check for firmware updates.

-BlueFox puts very little load on internet connectivity, uploading an average of 10MB/hour per sensor, sending compressed data over an encrypted channel.
-The volume of data will vary with the number of mobile phones detected in the space around the sensor.
+BlueZoo puts a light load on backhaul connectivity, sending highly compressed data.
+The volume of data will vary with the number of mobile phones in the detection zone.

 Get started today